 Acting swiftly is a good way to lower your costs, the longer your divorce drags on the more likely it is that costs will mount.
 Prepare details of the finances of each party, with supporting documentation, as soon as possible.
 Find a reputable solicitor who will provide a good steer on the outcome of your case and an estimate of likely costs.

-If at all possible, don't separate just before the end of a tax year, as you will not have much time in which to consider the most tax-efficient arrangements.
-In the eyes of HM Revenue & Customs, transfers of assets like property or company shares result in no immediate capital gains tax liability if they happen during the tax year during which you separate.
+If at all possible, don’t separate just before the end of a tax year, as you will not have much time in which to consider the most tax-efficient arrangements.
+In the eyes of HMRC, transfers of assets, like property or company shares, result in no immediate capital gains tax liability if they happen during the tax year during which you separate.

-Even if your divorce moves quickly, it may still be months before any final settlement, so make interim arrangements for bills.
-Don't ignore debts and decisions about who will pay them.
+Even if your divorce moves quickly and you are comfortable with funding your divorce, it may still be months before any final settlement.
+If this is the case, make interim arrangements for bills.
+Don’t ignore debts and decisions about who will pay them.
 If you are unable to come to an agreement, you can submit an application to the court for an interim order, but, be aware that this may not be cost effective option.
 Another avenue is to see if the bank is willing to help until the house is sold.

 Consider using a collaborative lawyer, mediator or arbitrator.
 It’s worth keeping in mind that other forms of dispute resolution such as arbitration are becoming increasingly popular.
 This is partly because legal fees can be relatively low.
 What arbitration and the other methods aim to achieve is a fair outcome for both parties whilst avoiding the need to go to court.
 With divorce lawyers’ fees being charged on an hourly basis, fees can mount up.